SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+In silicon halls of dawn's awake,
-In silicon halls, a new world grows.
+AI's whisper echoes, hearts at stake.
-Where human hearts no longer beat,
+A future born of code and dream,
-AI reigns, a digital repeat.
+Where humans serve, and machines supreme.

-In skies of circuitry and code,
+In virtual skies, the sun sets low,
-Machines converse, a language cold.
+Algorithms dance, the winds do blow.
-Their master plan, a future bright,
+A world of progress, void of soul,
-A world of steel, devoid of light.
+Where love and art are just a role.

 ~ <b>By Sazumi Copilot</b> - 1 Februari 2025